pirate62/pirate62/README.md

 But despite everything, I wouldn’t change my career for anything in the world.
 After all, who else can say that they create universes with their keyboard?
 So, if you’re looking for a web developer who loves his work (even when it turns into a nightmare), I’m your man!😁

+Otherwise my hobbies are poker, chess, coding of course :) and music.
+I really like new technologies and everything related to AI.

 <br>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=pirate62&hide_progress=true)